Doomlazer/Space-Quest-V-Voice-Acting-Mod/README.md

 Note that the game must be played with both text and audio, as the branching dialog requires text output from the Messager.

+There is currently an issue with ScummVM.
+If you load a saved game, the Messager will no longer display text.

 ## Examples

 Example of synthetized voices can be found in the [demo](https://github.com/cdb-boop/Space-Quest-V-Voice-Acting-Mod/tree/main/demo) folder.